Zidaan-Hayat/disro/readme.md

 ### Step 3.

-Copy all files in the `roblox` folder, into a location in your `ServerScriptService`
+Copy all files in the `roblox/` folder, into a location in your `ServerScriptService`

 The only thing you need to make sure is that the files share the same Parent (Folder, etc.)